hm-lang/core/proposals/README.md

     # or fast hashes in one definition, depending on what is required.
     # This should automatically be defined for classes with precise fields (e.g., int, u32, string, etc.)!
     ::hash(~Builder;):
-        # TODO: consider if we should hash the class' internal type ID,
-        #       i.e., in order to avoid collisions if multiple types have the same internal fields.
         Builder hash(This Id)       # you can use `hash` via the builder or...
         This Name hash(Builder;)    # you can use `hash` via the field.